-mantic impairments.
+Semantic confusions such as bus $\rightarrow$ "van" are commonly produced in naming tasks by patients with semantic impairments.
 Errors of this type were observed only three times within the corpus of 114 errors that AW made while naming 603 pictures and verbal definitions (94% of her errors consisted of picture descriptions or failures to produce a name; errors of this type are symptomatic of problems with lexical retrieval).
-By contrast, semantic errors predominated with patient VP: Out of 65 errors that she made in naming 245 pictures, 38 errors (58%) were semantic.
-The remaining errors included 19 circumlocutions (e.g., plant \rightarrow "leaves in a pot"; funnel \rightarrow "it is supposed to drain"), 6 visual confusions (e.g., scale \rightarrow "radio"), and 2 omissions (we will analyze the nature of VP's naming errors in the Discussion).
+By contrast, semantic errors predominated with patient VP: out of 65 errors that she made in naming 245 pictures, 38 errors (58%) were semantic.
+The remaining errors included 19 circumlocutions (e.g., plant $\rightarrow$ "leaves in a pot;" funnel $\rightarrow$ "it is supposed to drain"), 6 visual confusions (e.g., scale $\rightarrow$ "radio") and 2 omissions (we will analyze the nature of VP's naming errors in the General Discussion).

 To summarize, no signs of semantic impairment were evident in AW from the tests presented in this section.
-The opposite conclusion holds for VP: In not one test did we find evidence that her semantic memory was intact.
+The opposite conclusion holds for VP: in not one test did we find evidence that her semantic memory was intact.

-Episodic Memory Tasks

-To further examine declarative memory, we assessed encoding, consolidation, and retrieval of new episodic memories concerning facts, words, geometric figures, faces, and scenes.
-The tests varied in terms of materials (pictures, faces, words), presentation modality (visual vs. auditory), testing modality (recognition, recall, source memory), and interval (immediate vs. delayed memory) (see Table 2 for details).
-AW's word retrieval deficit and her severe verbal STM impairment restricted the choice of declarative memory tasks to those that exclude low-frequency words and that do not make demands on STM.
-Issues related to STM deficits also apply to patient VP, whose problems in figure copying further limit the range of tests suitable for her.
-Testing took longer with VP than AW, because VP was easily distracted, and instructions had to be repeated because she often forgot them.
+B. Episodic Memory Tasks To further examine declarative memory, we assessed encoding, consolidation, and retrieval of new episodic memories concerning facts, words, geometric figures, faces, and scenes.
+The tests varied in terms of materials (pictures, faces, words), presentation modality (visual vs. auditory), testing modality (recognition, recall, source memory), and interval (immediate vs. delayed memory) (see the Table 2 for details).
+AW's word retrieval deficit and her severe verbal short-term memory impairment restricted the choice of declarative memory tasks to those that exclude low-frequency words and that do not make demands on short-term memory.
+Issues related to short-term memory deficits also apply to patient VP, whose problems in figure copying further limit the range of tests suitable for her.
+Testing took longer with VP than AW, since VP was easily distracted, and instructions had to be repeated because she often forgot them.
 As a result, we decided to administer only a subset of the tasks used with AW.

-The scores of the patients and those of their agematched controls are shown in Table 2.
+The scores of the patients and those of their age-matched controls are shown in Table 2.
 Once again, AW performed almost flawlessly on these tasks, whereas VP showed severe deficits.
 VP's scores were within the range of controls in the scene free recall test.
 However, a qualitative analysis of VP's responses more clearly reveals the inaccuracy of her memory for scenes.
-On only one occasion was she able to indicate what the people portrayed in the scene had been doing, and even the accuracy of this memory is in doubt as she reported the same activity for several different scenes.
-AW's only impaired score (z = -2) appeared in List A of the California Verbal Learning Test (CVLT), a result that we in part anticipated given her verbal STM deficit.
+On only one occasion was she able to indicate what the people portrayed in the scene had been doing, and even the accuracy of this memory is in doubt since she reported this same activity for several different scenes.
+AW's only impaired score ( $\underline{z} = -2$ ) appeared in List A of the California Verbal

+Learning Test (CVLT), a result that we in part anticipated given her verbal short-term memory (STM) deficit.
 This task requires the repetition of 16 aural words.
-In the first presentation of List A, AW showed no recency effect, the hallmark of STM: She failed to recall any of the five most recent words of the list.
+In the first presentation of List A, AW showed no recency effect, the hallmark of STM: she failed to recall any of the five most recent words of the list.
 Nonetheless, with list repetition, recall relies less on STM and more on episodic memory.
-By the fifth presentation of List A, AW recall improved to 10/16 words (z = -0.5).
+By the fifth presentation of List A, AW recall improved to 10/16 words ( $\underline{z} = -0.5$ ).